Mahnoor-Ghaffar/Physical_AI_-_Humanoid_Robotics_AI-Native_Textbook/README.md

 # AI Native Book - AI Agent with Retrieval-Augmented Capabilities

+**⚠️ IMPORTANT NOTICE: I am facing some issues in this GitHub repository, so I have attached another repository of "Hackathon One" where I have the complete hackathon project.
+Please check this. https://github.com/Mahnoor-Ghaffar/Mahnoor-Ghaffar-AI_Driven_dev_Hackathon_001.git ⚠️**

 This project implements an AI agent using the OpenAI Assistant API that integrates with a Retrieval-Augmented Generation (RAG) system to answer questions based on book content stored in a Qdrant vector database.

 ## Features